Everything You Need to Know to Successfully Launch a Vehicle Sharing Business [Guide]

 Vehicles for local preferences

 It’s important to consider the geographic location of your vehicle sharing service in order to choose the right type of vehicle for the terrain and preferences of local users.
-Beach communities, for example, might prefer moving on bike, whereas inner city customers might prefer kickscooters or mopeds.
+Beach communities, for example, might prefer moving on a bike or e-bike, whereas inner city customers might prefer kickscooters or mopeds.
 And for snowy or rural landscapes, car sharing might make the most sense.

 Which vehicle sharing model is best for you?